rayenmessaoudi/Write-ups-CTF/CSAW 2017/Serial.md

 Parity bit[9] if the number of '1' is even, the parity bit should be 0, and if it is odd the parity bit should be 1
 Data bit[1-8]

-We need just to check if the parity bit is equal to the number of ones on the byte mod by 2 and then append data (character) representation of that byte to our flag
+We need just to check if the parity bit is equal to the number of ones in the byte mod by 2 and then append data (character) representation of that byte to our flag

 ```